muzammilmalik01/PriceOye-Django/README.md

 - **entrypoint.sh:** Shell script for setup and initialization during container startup.

 ### Usage:
+NOTE: Please rename env.dev and env.prod to .env.dev and .env.prod
 1. Ensure Docker is installed.
 2. Git Clone the project.
 3. Goto: